Country Profile: Atlantic Ocean

 Government

-The name "Atlantic Ocean" originates from the ancient Greek term Atlantis thalassa, which translates to "Sea of Atlas."
-This historical naming reflects the ocean's long-standing significance in human culture and exploration.
+The name "Atlantic Ocean" derives from the ancient Greek term Atlantis thalassa, meaning "Sea of Atlas."
+This etymology reflects the historical significance and geographic identity of the ocean.

 Military and Security